 Canning At Various Altitudes

 The summer garden provides a surplus of fruits and vegetables and preserving the fruits of our labors is essential.
 But much of the vegetables are considered low-acid, with the exception of tomatoes, and therefore much care is needed to safely preserve the surplus.
 Clostridium botulinum is the bacteria of greatest concerns in home-canned foods.
 The spores, found in the soil and water, are harmless to us as long as oxygen is available.
 The spores reproduce bacteria cells which can produce the harmful toxin that causes botulism when grown in an air-free environment containing moisture and low-acid foods.
 The toxin produced affects the nervous system and can cause death.
 In order to kill the spores, low-acid foods must be heated long enough at a temperature of 240°F. This is only achieved using a pressure canner.
 Microorganisms on high-acid foods will be killed at 212°F, the temperature achieved by a boiling water bath.

 The Pressure CannerThe pressure canner (not a pressure cooker) must be in good working order; seals and gauges should be checked before starting the process.
-The article, Basics of Canning with a Pressure Canner is a great place to learn about the equipment needed for safe food processing.
 Also, the University of Minnesota Extension recommends using only current (1994 or newer) processing times and methods (see Resources below).
 You can watch a short but informative presentation on Botulism for a quick and important lesson on safety in canning low-acid foods.